 Eloping in the mountains in Washington State means being surrounded by some of the most epic mountain views imaginable, with some of the most diverse landscapes.

 When most people think of California, usually beaches come to mind.
 But let’s be honest: California’s mountains are where it’s at.
-From the gorgeous granite mountains of Yosemite to the snow-capped peaks in Bishop to the dry, cracked desert mountains of southern inland California, you can find pretty much any type of mountain here.
+From the gorgeous granite mountains of Yosemite to the snow-capped peaks in Bishop to the dry, cracked desert mountains of southern inland California, you can find pretty much any type of mountain for your mountain elopement.

 California spans more than half of the west coast of the US, so you’re bound to find a ton of different landscapes as you make your way down the length of the state.
 There’s no shortage of locations when eloping in the mountains of California.